Mountain Shadow Film Society

 Q: Why become a Mountain Shadow member?

 A: Membership has its privileges!
 In addition to a lower ticket price per show (when the membership fee is annualized), members are guaranteed a space for one of our screenings, and at a reduced price.
 Members can reserve space for guests in advance, depending on availability (a $12 general admission fee still applies for guests).
 Members have access to the growing Library of the films we screen, if they miss a show or just want to see a film again.
 There are also special events for members.
-A full list of Member Benefits can be found here.

 Q: Why do we use the WC Library's Oak View Room for the venue instead of a movie theater?

 A: Despite the capacity limitations of the Oak View Room, after researching all the other venues (commercial movie complexes, Lesher Regional Center, other city-run facilities, schools, etc.) the Oak View Room’s rental rate for non-profit organizations -- along with its central location, ample nearby parking and accessibility -- was determined to be by far the most economically feasible and preferable venue.
 The library location allows us to keep our membership dues remarkably low; while at the same time, Mountain Shadow adds to the excitement of a growing and vibrant downtown.
+In addition, upgrades to the Oak View room have enhanced the venue.
+In 2017 a professional projector was installed, and a state-of-the-art hearing assist “loop” system is being added in early-2019.

 Q: When are the monthly screenings shown?